hashbangcode/lazy_button/README.md

 This module is a demonstration module for Drupal 10 that shows how to create a dynamic user interaction element that uses lazy builders and ajax.

+Read more about this module [on the article on #! code](https://www.hashbangcode.com/article/drupal-10-using-lazy-builder-create-dynamic-button).

 Some important parts:
 - LazyButtonBlock - The block that adds the lazy builder element to the page.